Content

 Cardiac abnormalities

-There’s one final risk of Spanish fly to consider: the mystery ingredient trap.
-Products labeled “Spanish fly” aren’t regulated by the FDA (U.S. Food and Drug Administration), so there’s no real way to know what’s in them.
-The FDA maintains a long list of other sexual performance booster supplements that have been found to contain unlabeled, potentially dangerous ingredients.
+A final risk for Spanish fly aphrodisiac users: the mystery ingredient trap.
+Products labeled “Spanish fly” aren’t regulated by the FDA (U.S. Food and Drug Administration) in the same way prescription medications are, so there’s no real way to know what’s in them.
+The FDA maintains a long list of other sexual performance booster supplements that have been found to contain undisclosed and potentially harmful substances.

-In other words, you can’t always be sure you’re getting the right amount of cantharidin — or what else you’re getting along with it — from over-the-counter sexual enhancement products.
-And regardless of whether you get any cantharidin, you could potentially die.
+In other words, you can’t always be sure you’re getting the right amount of cantharidin — or what else you’re getting along with it — from non-prescription sexual enhancement products.
+And regardless of whether you get any real-deal cantharidin, you could face serious health risks.

-Natural cures are great — in theory.
-But if we’re being honest, most aren’t practical because we don’t know all of the facts or understand safe and effective dosages.
+Natural “treatments” can be great — in theory.
+But most aren’t practical because we don’t know all the facts or understand safe and effective dosages.

 Some of these require a prescription, while others are available online and over the counter, including: